February 23, 2025

 Deep scratches on a car that have broken into the paint and past the cars protective finish will not always need touchup paint.
 It depends if the breakthrough event has passed through the clear coat, the colored paint and finally the factory sealer primer.
 If that primer is still intact, then the metal will most likely not have a rust reaction.

-scratch repair on a car with rust spots
+Scratch repair on a car with rust spots

 If you have deep scratches that also have rust spots, then you can level up your knowledge by reading our article on how to fix rust in metal.
 One thing is for sure, you will need car touch up paint to seal off those areas.
 After reading about rust prevention, you’ll be more ready to practice removing rusty scratches from a car.